 I laugh despite my dark mood.
 I’m sure that without even seeing the extent of my injuries, Jeff told them not to worry.
 My parents hate the urban bluster of New York so much that even if I were broken in half, in traction, it would still be better for everyone if they stayed in Iowa.
 Certainly it would be less stressful for me.

 Finally, Jeff eases down on the mattress next to me and glances up at Robert.
+I look up and realize that it’s one of the mattresses that’s sold online.
+It was a Nectar mattress.

 I notice that Jeff licks his lips before he asks something difficult.
 I wonder whether he knows he does it.
 “So, what happened, Hollsy?”